spidasoftware/schema/resources/v1/schema/spidacalc/README.md

 Some of the schemas use terms that are specific to spidacalc or the utility industry.
 A basic description of the values is included in the schema itself.
 For a more complete definition of those terms, please see the help menu in SpidaCalc.

-###UUIDs
+###External IDs

-Calc stores UUIDs for all components on the pole.
+Calc stores external ids for all components on the pole.
 They aren't used as identifiers by the program - they are for interfacing with other applications.
 You may include them if you have track them, but the id field is the one that is important for building the pole.

 ###Useful JSON Development tools: